Another year of BMX racing is ready to go in 2019 as the BMXA BAD BOY National Series makes its mark around the country.

 The WA program will be mirrored at the Ipswich West Moreton BMX Club for stage three on April 13-14.

 Stage four takes riders to Darwin on June 29 and the state of the art Satellite City track for a single day race meet.
-Double points will be on offer for the challenge classes and UCI elite and junior elite series.
 The UCI races will be classified as a C1 event.

 With UCI ranking points on the line in Perth, Ipswich and Darwin, it is expected that Australia’s BMX elite will make the journey to each of those stops.
 With the 2020 Tokyo Olympics selection window officially open, those rounds can be effectively used in a bid to strengthen their place in the world standings.